Watch this brief overview

 This asset management tool will collect your network inventory information and provide you with detailed comprehensive reports and allow you to export information to external storage locations.
 Passport is an asset tracking and stock inventory solution that works behind the scenes to deliver up to date online reports.

 RFID Example Study:

-Warehouse or IT Departments are tasked to manage tens of thousands of Assets and Tools.
+Warehouse or IT Departments are tasked to manage tens of thousands of equipment and tools.
 Some of those departments found a barcode approach is not efficient enough and sometime labor intensive.
-By moving to an RFID asset or tool tracking system, those department saw an Return on investment in few short months with ongoing cost savings and rapid employee acceptance.
-Problem:
+By moving to an RFID equipment or tool tracking system, those department saw an return on investment in few short months with ongoing cost savings and rapid employee acceptance.

-The labor-intensive system cost those companies, on average, $10,000 a month per site in lost man-hours due to the time required to locate misplaced or stolen Assets or tools from inventory.
-In some cases, employees spent hours on the job searching for Assets or tools, or simply didn’t get their work completed because the necessary tools or Assets were missing from their inventory.
+The labor-intensive system cost those companies, on average, $10,000 a month per site in lost man-hours due to the time required to locate misplaced or stolen equipment or tools from inventory.
+In some cases, employees spent hours on the job searching for Assets or tools, or simply didn't get their work completed because the necessary tools or equipment were missing from their inventory.